New loans

 Accessing home equity

-Taking a new or additional mortgage to access equity in your home requires title registration — which means a lawyer is involved.
+Taking a new or additional mortgage to access equity in your home requires title registration.

 Adding or removing a borrower